lambda-dom/weidu_library/lib/docs/arrays.md

 $"%array%"("%key%")
 ```

-is that it will automatically FAIL if `key` is not in `array`instead of returning garbage (e.g. un-expanded string).
+is that it will automatically return `default` if `key` is not in `array`instead of returning garbage (e.g. un-expanded string).

 `find_key STR_VAR value array default = "*" RET key`

 Return the first key whose value matches `value`.
 Returns `default` (defaulting to "*") if no match is found.

 note(s):
-* different keys can match the same value and the first key returned depends on the iteration order of `ACTION_PHP_EACH`; because of this, this function is only useful if it is guaranteed that the association keys -> values is injective.
+* different keys can match the same value and the first key returned depends on the iteration order of `ACTION_PHP_EACH`; because of this, this function is useful only if it is guaranteed that the association keys -> values is injective.

 `find_all_keys STR_VAR value associations RET_ARRAY array`